 Every two years, the Stockholm Mälar Region selects a leading metropolitan region to pay closer attention to.
-We gather knowledge about the chosen region, organise a study trip and follow up on the experiences and learning at home.
+We gather knowledge, organise a study trip and follow up on the experiences and learning at home.
 The trip is aimed at leading representatives from politics, academia and business, and approximately 45 people take part in it.
 The objective is to strengthen cooperation in the Stockholm Mälar Region and promote the development towards a sustainable, attractive and competitive metropolitan region.
+Previous destinations:

 - Manchester 2020